5 Things To Know About Bubble Tea

 1 – Bubble tea is wildly popular in the UK

-Although the UK was slow to catch on to the bubble tea trend, once it landed on our shores, we could not get enough!
-Bubble tea is hugely popular in the UK and this trend is only set to continue.
-A recent article on Vice.com, How Bubble Tea Conquered the British High Street, delves into the meteoric rise of bubble tea in London, highlighting its growing influence and the city's insatiable appetite for this Taiwanese delight.
+The UK was initially slow to catch on to bubble tea, but once it arrived, people could not get enough.
+Today, bubble tea is thriving across the country, and its popularity continues to grow.
+A recent article on Vice.com, How Bubble Tea Conquered the British High Street, highlights London’s insatiable appetite for this Taiwanese delight.

 Bubble tea has a lot of names.
 Like, a lot.
 From bubble tea and boba to milk tea and pearl tes, we explored the differences and similarities between them in a previous post, Bubble Tea?
 Pearl Tea?
 Boba?
 What’s The Difference?.
 Because of this, boba novices can be confused.
 But whatever your favourite, you should know your pearls from your popping boba!